Get Specialist Advice Now!

 |3 December 2014 – March 31 2015||9.1% p.a.|

-To calculate our corpus, we need to calculate the interest that will be added.
+To determine the required corpus, we need to consider the interest that will be added.
 You can use the below formula to calculate your interest in Sukanya Samriddhi Yojana Scheme.

 The compound interest on the SSY account is calculated every year.
 If you do not want to calculate manually, you can check the Sukanya Samriddhi Yojana Calculator available online.

 Sukanya Samriddhi Yojana allows you to deposit regularly in the account and create a corpus that will be useful for your girl child.
 This investment is very safe as it is backed by the government and has a surety of returns.

 Since it is safe, you can calculate an estimated amount that you can receive once the scheme matures.
 For this, you can use the Sukanya Samriddhi Yojana Calculator.

 In the calculator, you need to enter the investment that you will make every year and the interest rate that is applicable currently.

 The maturity period is pre-defined and is of 21 years.

 As parents, you can invest a minimum of Rs 1,000 and up to Rs 1.5 lakhs every year into your daughter's account under the Sukanya Samriddhi Yojana.
 These deposits can be made only for the first 15 years after opening the account, after which the funds in the account would grow from the accumulated compound interest.
 The accumulated amount can help your daughter to achieve her dreams of higher education, starting a new venture or other major life goals.